Dung24-6/Dung24-6/README.md

 _**Regardless of how you feel inside, always try to look like a winner.
 Even if you are behind, a sustained look of control and confidence can give you a mental edge that results in victory.**_

 Arthur Ashe

+_**When I see people stand fully in their truth, or when I see someone fall down, get back up, and say, 'Damn.
+That really hurt, but this is important to me and I'm going in again'-my gut reaction is, 'What a badass.'**_

+Brene Brown